dmd-program/dmd-100/projects/open_design/discover_secondary_research.md

 ## Instructions

 1. Conduct desktop and field research of toy kits and models.
 Investigate websites that sell toys and visit physical toy and hobby stores.
-2. Produce a presentation and export it to PDF format.
+2. Produce the presentation according to the presentation requirements and export it to PDF format.
-3. Choose an age that you would like to focus on.
-The end user does not have to be a child.

 ## Report in